jimhopper/jimhopper.com/src/_child-abuse/recovered-memories.md

 That is, one is remembering part of an experience (e.g., of sexual abuse), but *not realizing* that's what's happening, not even realizing that one is remembering anything, and thus not seeing any connection between one's current experience and an event or events in one's past.

 For example, someone might become afraid or angry when touched by an older man or woman, but not realize that's because they were sexually abused by an older person as a child.
-Or someone could have sudden disturbing images of rape when being sexual in a loving way, but have no ideas that the images are connected to a rape that happened to them in the past.
+Or someone could have sudden disturbing images of rape when being sexual in a loving way, but have no idea that the images are connected to a rape that happened to them in the past.
 Or the smell of beer or a certain kind of liquor may trigger feelings of terror or disgust, but the person is baffled about why.

 When such experiences happen, they can be very strange and upsetting, and can seem 'irrational' to the person having them (and others who are told about such experiences).
 He or she may think, “What’s wrong with me?” or “Am I crazy?”